dharsan-r/Auto-Aid-Cart/README.md

 ### <p align="center"> The Auto Aid Cart is an autonomous self-driving medicine cart prototype developed using C++ and built utilizing; Arduino, ultrasonic sensors, photoresistors, and servo motors.</p>

-<p align="center"> It features two modes for easy usability and access.
+<p align="center"> The AAC was designed to automate the transport of medicne throughout a hospital to lessen the strain on nurses.
 The first mode allows you to control the cart manually via the D-PAD controls on your android smartphone.
 The second mode makes the cart autonomous  letting it go to different rooms by its self.</p>

 ### <h1 align="center"> Design 🔨</h1>